 In the below image you see I have opened a cmd prompt and navigated to the directory where I have to write excel file using Python program.

 Now create a Python script write_excel.py under the C:\py_scripts for writing an excel file.
 Here py is extension of the Python file.

 In the below Python script we imported xlwt module.

 OrderDetail and from this object we will create several instances and set the attributes with values and finally we write those attribute value to excel file.

-Inside the function we first open WorkBook instance and add a sheet.
-Then we print total items in the list.
+WorkBook instance and add a sheet.
+Then I print total items in the list.

-Then we iterate through the list of objects and print each attribute in the cmd console.
+Then I iterate through the list of objects and print each attribute in the cmd console.

-Next we write column headers to the excel file.
+Next I write column headers to the excel file.

-Then again we iterate through list of objects and write each attribute to the excel column.
-Finally save the excel file to disk in the same directory where write_excel.py file exists.
+Then again I iterate through list of objects and write each attribute to the excel column.
+Finally I save the excel file to disk in the same directory where write_excel.py file exists.

 import xlwt class OrderDetail(object): def __init__(self, order_date, region, rep, item, units, unit_cost, total): self.order_date = order_date self.region = region self.rep = rep self.item = item self.units = units self.unit_cost = unit_cost self.total = total def write_to_excel(filename, sheet, odList): book = xlwt.Workbook() sh = book.add_sheet(sheet) #total items total_items = len(odList) print("total_items: ", total_items) #print on console for od in odList: print(od.order_date) print(od.region) print(od.rep) print(od.item) print(od.units) print(od.unit_cost) print(od.total) print('\n') #write headers sh.write(0, 0, 'OrderDate') sh.write(0, 1, 'Region') sh.write(0, 2, 'rep') sh.write(0, 3, 'Item') sh.write(0, 4, 'Units') sh.write(0, 5, 'Unit Cost') sh.write(0, 6, 'Total') #write row values for idx in range(len(odList)): #print(idx) sh.write(idx+1, 0, odList[idx].order_date) sh.write(idx+1, 1, odList[idx].region) sh.write(idx+1, 2, odList[idx].rep) sh.write(idx+1, 3, odList[idx].item) sh.write(idx+1, 4, odList[idx].units) sh.write(idx+1, 5, odList[idx].unit_cost) sh.write(idx+1, 6, odList[idx].total) book.save(filename) od1 = OrderDetail('2016-1-6', 'East', 'Jones', 'Pencil', 95, 1.99, 189.05) od2 = OrderDetail('2016-1-23', 'Central', 'Kivell', 'Binder', 50, 19.99, 999.50) od3 = OrderDetail('2016-2-9', 'Central', 'Jardine', 'Pencil', 36, 4.99, 179.64) od4 = OrderDetail('2016-2-26', 'Central', 'Gill', 'Pen', 27, 19.99, 539.73) odList = [od1, od2, od3, od4] write_to_excel('OrderDetails.xls', 'Sheet1', odList)